There are approximately 2,500 food businesses in Coventry that require routine inspection.

 Your score is based on the conditions found at the time of your inspection.
 The inspecting officer will provide you with a list of matters which require your attention following an inspection.
 Once you have completed these, you may wish to apply for a re-score visit.
 A re-score visit is unannounced and will look at all areas of the business, not just the matters in your inspection report.
 You score could go up, down or remain the same depending on the conditions found.

-- /foodhygienerevisit - an unannounced visit will be carried out within three months of receipt of the request and payment
+• Request a revisit [/foodhygienerevisit] - an unannounced visit will be carried out within three months of receipt of the request and payment

-Disagreeing with a Food Hygiene Rating score
+Disagreeing with a food hygiene rating score

 If you do not agree with the rating you have been awarded, there are some options available to you.
 Please complete the appropriate online form below.
 A copy of the completed form will also be sent to your email address.

-Food Hygiene Rating publication
+Food hygiene rating publication

 We will review the request and will usually publish the rating early.